devzbysiu/devzbysiu/README.md

 I love making things.
 I'm fascinated by programming because I can make my own tools which do exactly what I want.

-- 🐧 Heavy Linux user (both user-space and kernel-space)
+- 🐧 Heavy Linux user
-- 🛠 I love low level tinkering and hacks
 - 🍕 I'm using Vim anywhere I can
 - ⁙ Focusing on making SOLID, well tested software